Who We Are

 White woman with red hair wearing a blue blouse.
 She is standing in front of a wall of bookshelves.

-Monica Cooper, Fall 2022
+Extern, Fall 2022

 I had the privilege to work as a full time extern (semester in practice) for my last semester of law school at Vermont Law and Graduate School.
 I chose to temporarily relocate to Maine because I wanted to work in person with DRM’s staff.
 At the start of my externship I worked out of the Augusta office.
 I worked out of the Falmouth office for the remainder of my semester in practice.
 The staff at both offices are warm and welcoming.
 I really loved the Falmouth office because it is located on Mackworth Island and I enjoyed taking a walk during lunch.